galfarotolon/galfarotolon/README.md

 ### I'm Guillermo.
 I am a Full Stack Web Developer currently looking for opportunities to learn and grow.

 - ⚙️ Technologies I normally work with include HTML5, CSS3, JavaScript ES6, React, Context API, Node, Express, Knex, Python and SQL.
-- ⏭️ Next Technologies I am looking forward  to learn are React Query, Firebase, Redux, and Go.
+- ⏭️ Next Technologies I am looking forward  to learn are React Query, Firebase, Redux, React Native and Go.
+I also want to become AWS Certified at some point.
-- 💻 I’m currently working on a group project that allows users to compare several aspects of a city such as average housing prices, weather throughout the year, and job outcomes across major cities in the United States.
+- 💻 I’m currently working on several personal projects to keep my skills sharp and my portfolio work-ready.
-- 👯 I’m looking to collaborate on any opportunity to expand my knowledge of Python, JavaScript, NodeJs, Express, Postgres and ReactJs.
+- 👯 I’m looking to collaborate on any opportunity to expand my knowledge of HTML, CSS, JavaScript, NodeJs, Express, Python and React.
-- 📖 I’m currently learning PostgreSQL, Okta Authentication.
+- 📖 I’m currently learning Tailwind CSS for my most recent project.
 - 😄 I’m passionate about Full Stack development and really enjoy working on all aspects of a project from start to finish.
 My interest mostly lies in the Front End and React, but doing the Back End is something I really enjoy too.
-- 📭 How to reach me: https://www.linkedin.com/in/guillermo-alfaro/
+- 📭 How to reach me: https://www.guillermoalfaro.com/

 I am currently looking for a position appropriate for someone beginning their career in Technology.